checarlos87/django-inventory-management/README.md

 * HostOS
 * SwitchOS

-## View/Templates
+## Views/Templates
 The views and templates are very simple.
-They provide list and detail views of various models.
+They provide list and detail views of most of the models.
 You can think of them as a "read-only" version of the Django admin app.